-1. You must be a licensed driver.

-- 2. You must keep the vehicle clean at all times, washed, and vacuumed as often as necessary. - 3.
+- 1. You must be a licensed driver. - 2.
+You must keep the vehicle clean at all times, washed, and vacuumed as often as necessary. - 3.
 Smoking and/or vaping is prohibited in all Village vehicles. - 4.
 Persons not authorized or employed by the Village of Poplar Grove are not allowed to operate or ride in a company vehicle, unless directed under the duties of your position. - 5.
 Village vehicles may not be used for unauthorized purposes. - 6.
 Failure to operate a Village vehicle in a safe manner or failure to observe applicable traffic laws and regulations may result in disciplinary action.

 If you are authorized to operate a Village vehicle in the course of your assigned work, you will be considered completely responsible for any accidents, fines or traffic violations incurred, unless not at fault.
 If you are involved in an accident while driving a Village vehicle or while conducting Village business, immediately call 911 so an accident report can be filed.
 As soon as possible after the accident report to Village Treasurer and apprise him or her of the accident.
-Formatted: Font: (Default) Arial Formatted: Font: (Default) Arial, 12 pt, Bold Formatted: No Spacing Formatted: Font: (Default) Arial, Bold Formatted: Font: (Default) Arial Formatted: Font: 12 pt

-Employees may be authorized to use Village vehicles assigned to be taken home with them for limited personal use.
+Employees may be authorized to use Village vehicles assigned to be taken home with them for limited personal use related to their work assignments.
 Those limitations will be spelled out specifically and may not be deviated from.
 Any violation of this policy may result in disciplinary action up to and including termination.